By NSHM | May 10, 2024

 • Optometric Specializations: Optometrists in India can specialize in areas like pediatric, geriatric, and low vision optometry, as well as contact lens practice and binocular vision.
 Specialization involves additional training, enabling them to offer tailored services.
 With advancing technology, there’s a rising demand for optometrists with specialized skills nationwide.

 • Optical Entrepreneurship: Optometrists in India can start their own private practices, optical shops, or specialized clinics, requiring a mix of clinical skills, business knowledge, marketing expertise, and regulatory awareness.
-They can offer innovative services like specialized contact lens fittings and vision therapy to meet diverse market needs.
+They can offer innovative services like specialized contact lens fittings, low vision aids and vision therapy to meet diverse market needs.

 In summary, the field of optometry in India offers multiple career choices, including clinical practice involving the prescription of corrective lenses, roles in academia, public health engagement, specialization, and entrepreneurship.
 Institutions like NSHM provide valuable educational programs such as the Bachelor of Optometry and Master of Optometry, equipping aspiring optometrists with the necessary knowledge and skills to excel in their chosen paths.
 As awareness regarding eye health grows and the demand for high-quality eye care services escalates, graduates from NSHM and similar institutions play a pivotal role in advancing vision outcomes and enhancing the overall health and welfare of the Indian populace.